A pre-wedding photoshoot takes place days, weeks, or months before the couple’s wedding day. It’s also known as an engagement photoshoot.

 Making a shot list will help you plan the session and prevent you from forgetting any of the hero shots.
 This is especially important if you’re just starting wedding photography.

-You can make a list as basic or as elaborate as you want.
+You can make a list of pre wedding shoot ideas as basic or as elaborate as you want.
 You can have some example images to illustrate the shots you want to get – this is also helpful to show your clients how they should pose.

-There are many shot lists that you can download for wedding photographers online as a starting point.
+There are many shot lists for wedding photographers that you can download as a starting point.
 Then, you can customize it according to your style and experience.

 Also, keep in mind that some couples can make specific requests from the inspiration they found online or a photo they saw on your website – so make sure you include this into the shot list.